-- Terry Higgins dies of AIDS in St. Thomas’ Hospital, his friends and partner Martyn Butler set up the Terry Higgins Trust (which became the Terrence Higgins trust), the UK’s first AIDS charity.
+- Terry Higgins dies of AIDS in St. Thomas’ Hospital, his partner Rupert Whittaker, Martyn Butler and friends set up the Terry Higgins Trust (which became the Terrence Higgins trust), the UK’s first AIDS charity.

 - UK Crown Dependency, Guernsey, decriminalises sex between two men.

 - Men who have sex with men are asked not to donate to UK blood banks amid the AIDS crisis.

 - The UK’s first national lesbian and gay TV show, One in Five, is shown on Channel 4.